Yash-Aanand/Yash-Aanand/README.md

 ## 🌱 What I'm working on
-I'm currently building full-stack desktop applications and exploring computer vision and AI.
+I'm currently building full-stack applications and exploring computer vision and AI/ML.
 Here's a snapshot of what I'm focused on:

 **💼 In my internship (SWE @ Micromatic Grinding Technologies):**
 - Building a full-stack Windows application to replace legacy CNC HMIs, improving flexibility and maintainability.